Wondering about the things to know before moving to Japan? Here’s your checklist!

-The nation sees thousands of earthquakes each year, with the minor and unnoticeable ones measured between 3.0 and 3.9 numbering upto 5000, and around 160 major earthquakes with a magnitude of over 5.
+The nation sees thousands of earthquakes each year, with the minor and unnoticeable ones measured between 3.0 and 3.9 numberings up to 5000, and around 160 major earthquakes with a magnitude of over 5.

-But having found themselves situated in the epicenter of the part of the world that sees over 90% of its earthquakes, the Japanese have learnt to adapt to these quakes over time.
+But having found themselves situated in the epicenter of the part of the world that sees over 90% of its earthquakes, the Japanese have learned to adapt to these quakes over time.

 Buildings in Japan are built to withstand these tremors, and everyone there takes evacuation drills and safety drills seriously.
 It can be tough if you’re planning to move to Japan with no money.

-Keep in mind as it is one of the important things to know before moving to Japan.
+Keep in mind that it is one of the important things to know before moving to Japan.

 Your Residence Card will Become a Part of You

 Upon completion of all paperwork and formalities that come with the immigration process, you will be issued a shiny new Residence card.
-Things to organise before you move to Japan- all your documents.
+Things to organize before you move to Japan- all your documents.

-This is the most important things to know out of all as the resident card becomes a very important asset.
+This is the most important thing to know out of all as the resident card becomes a very important asset.